Slitting Lower Surface

 line running from left to right, in the lower half of the top

-with the previously mentioned black line quite close to the fold.
+- Fold the lower-surface plastic back up, with the previously mentioned black line quite close to the fold.

 Note the straight edge of the alternate rib lined up next to the